 University of Chicago Study Abroad Programs

-African Civilizations in Dakar:
+Dakar: African Civilizations

 The College’s Winter Dakar program is built upon a three-course African Civilizations sequence, taught in English.
 Program participants also take a French or Wolof language course, which runs at a normal pace through the quarter and is designed to help students live in and move around the city.
 Dakar is an impressive metropolis, a booming and modern multicultural city.
 Senegal’s intellectual life shines; the country has produced global thinkers and politicians, as well as scholars of literature, the humanities, and the social sciences.
 The country is also home to an array of museums, monuments, and marketplaces, as well as a wealth of culinary, musical, athletic and artisanal traditions.
 Possible extra-curricular activities for students include attending a live music venue, visiting galleries and street fairs that feature original art, watching a wrestling match, learning to cook ceb bu jën, Senegal’s national dish, or taking part in a pick-up game of soccer.